 Additionally, if supply from one approved manufacturer is interrupted, there could be a significant disruption in commercial supply.
 The number of manufacturers with the necessary manufacturing capabilities is limited.
 In addition, an alternative manufacturer would need to be qualified through an NDA or BLA supplement which could result in further delay.
 The regulatory agencies may also require additional studies if a new manufacturer is relied upon for commercial production.
-Switching manufacturers may involve substantial costs and is likely to result in a delay in our desired clinical and commercial timelines.
+Switching manufacturers may involve substantial costs and is likely to result in a delay in our desired clinical and commercial timelines, which could materially harm our business and results of operations.

 These factors could cause the delay of clinical studies, regulatory submissions, required approvals or commercialization of our pharmaceutical products, cause us to incur higher costs and prevent us from commercializing our products successfully.
-Furthermore, if our suppliers fail to meet contractual requirements, and we are unable to secure one or more replacement suppliers capable of production at a substantially equivalent cost, our clinical studies may be delayed or we could lose potential revenue.
+Furthermore, if our suppliers fail to meet contractual requirements, and we are unable to secure one or more replacement suppliers capable of production at a substantially equivalent cost, our clinical studies may be delayed or we could lose potential revenue, which could materially harm our business and results of operations.